christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 {% endhighlight %}

-Actually, To me it seems that this is doing it in reverse.
-We should first define our prototype with a constructor and build a complete object with methods and other properties.
-Then we create an instantiation constructor for that prototype and set that constructors prototype to be an instance of the prototype defined.
+The native way we should first define our prototype with a constructor and build a complete object with methods and other properties.
+Then we create an instantiation constructor for that prototype and set that constructors prototype to be an instance of the prototype constructor defined.

 A code example: